elcheapogary/satisplanory/README.md

 3. Run `satisplanory.exe` in the extracted zip folder.
 Don't run the EXE from inside the zip file - it will not work.
 Make sure you first extract the zip, then run the EXE from inside the extracted folder.

-Satisplanory uses recipe and item data that is shipped with Satisfactory.
-To read this data, Satisplanory needs to locate your installation of Satisfactory on your PC.
-Don't worry, Satisplanory makes no changes to the Satisfactory installation, it just read some data to use in calculations.

-The first time you run Satisplanory, it will try and figure out where you have Satisfactory installed.
-If it cannot find Satisfactory, you will be prompted to select your Satisfactory installation directory.
-Just browse to where ever your Satisfactory installation is and select it.
-On Steam the folder should be called `Satisfactory`, on Epic, it should be `SatisfactoryEarlyAccess` or `SatisfactoryExperimental`.

 ## Alternatives

 Don't like this calculator?
 Try these: